Using Your 529 Savings Account

 - Up to $10,000 for student loan repayment*

-- *If you are a New Mexico taxpayer, New Mexico and the federal government currently have different definitions for “qualified higher education expenses” for tax purposes.
+- *Due to the passage of HB 342, which will be effective June 16, 2023, New Mexico will be in alignment with Section 529 of the IRC allowed uses.
+Until that time, if you are a New Mexico taxpayer, New Mexico and the federal government currently have different definitions for “qualified higher education expenses” for tax purposes.
 See this Important Notice to New Mexico Taxpayers for more information.

 The future can’t be predicted.
 That’s why the flexibility of a 529 Plan is so important.